ycrc/ycrc.github.io/docs/data/Ark.md

 ### What can I store on Ark?

-Ark is for low and moderate risk data only, as defined by [Yale's MSS](https://cybersecurity.yale.edu/data-classification).
 No high risk data may be stored on Ark.
 HIPAA and NIST 800-171 data are prohibited on Ark.
-All other data can be stored on Ark.

 ### What is Ark's Service Level Agreement (SLA)?